Continuing Education Activity

 - Arteriovenous cannula occlusion: The recommended course of treatment for arteriovenous cannula occlusion is to instill 250000 IU of streptokinase in a 2 mL solution into the occluded cannula.

 Peak plasma concentration reaches 175 U/ml while the volume of distribution is 1.10 L, and the clearance of streptokinase is 0.65 L/h.
-The GISSI study showed that administration within 1-hour of symptoms resulted in a 47% reduction in mortality rates.
+The GISSI study showed that administration within 1-hour of the symptoms resulted in a 47% reduction in mortality rates.
 While those who were administered IV streptokinase within 3 hours had a 23% reduction in mortality.
 Overall, administering Streptokinase within 6 hours of the onset of symptoms has been shown to reduce mortality.
-Recommendations are that aspirin is administered along with streptokinase as it is has been shown to decrease mortality and reduces rates of reinfarction.
+Recommendations are that aspirin is administered along with streptokinase as it has been shown to decrease mortality and reduce reinfarction rates.

 Allergic reactions and bleeding are common adverse events related to streptokinase.
 The GISSI study demonstrated a 3.4% incidence of minor bleeding.
 The ISSI-2 study demonstrates a 0.4% incidence of significant bleeding.
 Patients may experience transient bradycardia or hypotension, with an incidence of 10%.
 Streptokinase is derived from bacterial proteins and thus can result in allergic reactions.
 Allergic reactions have been noted in up to 4.4% of patients and may present with fever, shivering, or rash.
 In rare cases, anaphylaxis may occur, which appears to be IgE mediated.
 Patients who develop anaphylactic signs and symptoms should promptly discontinue treatment and receive epinephrine.